DevResults offers several tools for defining indicators:

 This will open the indicators index page, shown above.

 Click on the indicator you'd like to edit and make the desired changes.
+You can find more detail on configuration options and other fields in the section above.

 Note: Restrictions apply when editing an indicator with existing data -- some changes will cause data to be deleted, including changing the data source, indicator type, disaggregations (except for adding a new disaggregation to a parallel-disaggregated indicator), geographic disaggregation, and removing activity assignments.